Industry & News

 Layoffs and the Road to Profitability

-In early 2025, Cars and Bids cut roughly 30% of its workforce — approximately a dozen employees — across departments including community moderation, business development, accounting, and HR.
+In early 2025, Cars and Bids cut approximately a dozen employees, across departments including community moderation, business development, accounting, and HR.
 Two intersecting pressures drove the decision.

 Market cooldown: The post-pandemic enthusiast car market has been normalizing since the 2021-2022 boom.
 Used-car values and auction volume have pulled back, and lower transaction values mean lower revenue from percentage-based fees.